Scarlette Douglas becomes second star eliminated from I’m a Celeb 2022 - follow live

-I’m a Celebrity - live: Scarlette Douglas becomes second star eliminated from the show
+I’m a Celebrity - live: Contestants face ‘Boiling Point’ bushtucker trial after Scarlette Douglas exits

 The 2022 series of I’m a Celebrity...
 Get Me Out of Here! is in full flow and has seen the first two stars eliminated from the show.